 The only way to make people abandon meat is to expose them to the processes that produce it, and to ask whether they are comfortable with them.
-Our complacent attitude is brought about by the distance between the mechanisms of slaughter and the sight of our own plate.
+Our complacent attitude is brought about by the distance between the slaughter and the sight of our own plate.
 But shove hideous ITV challenges into the public conscience and something hits home.
 We realise that we do not like cruelty to animals, any more than we enjoy watching gladiatorial games.

 The public reactions to the Japanese ice rink, I’m A Celebrity, and the new £5 note are great symbols of animal rights flooding into the mainstream.
 Changes will be brought about most by young people, who are more likely than older generations to subscribe to animal-friendly diets.
 Inevitably they will hold the reins over the food industry in years to come, quietly driving meat out of general consumption.
 Tools like Instagram, which have greatly sold the young into veganism, will encourage introspection in others; acting as magnifying glasses to animal issues.